Numerically Gorenstein surface singularities are homeomorphic to Gorenstein ones: Introduction

 The \emph{canonical cycle} of a resolution of the surface singularity is by definition the unique cycle supported by the exceptional divisor $E$, which has the same intersections with the irreducible components of $E$ as a canonical divisor.
 Its coefficients are determined by the weighted dual graph, therefore they are topological invariants of the singularity.
 The coefficient of each component of $E$ is called its \emph{discrepancy}.
 The fact that a singularity is \emph{numerically Gorenstein} is a topological property: it is equivalent to the fact that, for some resolution, all discrepancies are integral.

 Instead, the fact that a singularity is Gorenstein is \emph{not} in general a topological property.
 In fact, Laufer \cite[Theorem 4.3]{L 77} proved that \emph{all} analytical realizations of a given topology are Gorenstein if and only if one has either a Kleinian or a minimally elliptic topological type.
-In all the other cases, for any analytical realization, the non-Gorenstein germs correspond to the complement of a proper subvariety of the base of the miniversal deformation of the minimal good resolution.

 It seems that the problem \emph{to decide if any numerically Gorenstein normal surface singularity is homeomorphic to a Gorenstein one} was left open.
 We learnt this problem from Jonathan Wahl (see the introduction of \cite{PS 09}).
-It was also listed very recently as an open question by N{\'e}methi and Szilard in \cite[Question 30.1.1]{NS 09}.
 We prove (Theorem \ref{numeqgor}):

-\emph{Any numerically Gorenstein normal surface singularity is homeomorphic to a Gorenstein one. }
+\emph{Any numerically Gorenstein normal surface singularity is homeomorphic to a Gorenstein one, having, moreover, an exceptional set of the minimal good resolution analytically isomorphic to that associated to the initial singularity. }

 One gets automatically a characterization of the weighted graphs which are realized by Gorenstein surface singularities: \emph{they are precisely the negative definite ones with integral discrepancies}.
+This fact was known before in the case of weighted homogeneous surface singularities, as a consequence of Watanabe's criterion of \cite[(2.9)]{W 81} for such a singularity to be Gorenstein (another proof of it is given by Wahl \cite[(4.4.2)]{W 88}).

-Our proof starts from the fact that \emph{the cotangent bundle of a manifold is naturally endowed with a symplectic form}.
-We get like this a holomorphic symplectic form on the canonical bundle $K_C= T^* C$ of any smooth, complex, compact curve $C$.
-We pull-back this form using meromorphic maps to total spaces of convenient line bundles.
-In order to take care of the components of $E$ with discrepancy $-1$, we construct also special meromorphic 2-forms on the total spaces of negative line bundles on $\P^1$.
+Our proof starts from the fact that \emph{the holomorphic cotangent bundle of a complex manifold is naturally endowed with a holomorphic symplectic form}.
+We get in this way a holomorphic symplectic form on the canonical bundle $K_C= T^* C$ of any smooth, complex, compact curve $C$.
+We pull-back this form using meromorphic maps to the total spaces of convenient line bundles.
+In order to take care of the components of $E$ with discrepancy $-1$, which are to be treated separately, we construct also special meromorphic 2-forms on the total spaces of line bundles on $\P^1$.

 The fundamental facts which make our constructions sufficient are the following:

 $\bullet$ They lead to meromorphic 2-forms having \emph{local normal forms without moduli} in holomorphic coordinates (namely, of the type $u^a v^b \: du \wedge dv$), which allows to \emph{plumb} them \emph{holomorphically}.